-This policy will be reviewed annually or earlier as necessary/dictated by changes to legislation/LA procedure.
+This policy was written in conjunction with Coalway Junior School.
+It will be reviewed annually or earlier as necessary/dictated by changes to legislation/LA procedure.

-Date of policy: November 2020 Review Date: November 2021
+Date of policy: October 2018

+Review Date: Annually

 N.B.
-Reference should also be made to the school's Early Help Offer, Behaviour, Antibullying, First Aid, Health and Safety, Safer Recruitment, Relationships & Sex Education, Special Educational Needs and Disabilities, and Complaints policies.
-Reference may also be made to the school's Designated Safeguarding Lead Job Description was added in April 2020 in response to the coronavirus pandemic and resulting school closure period.
-Changes in our safeguarding procedures as outlined in the Annex will be followed during any consequent school closure period.
+Reference should also be made to the school's Early Help Offer, Behaviour, Antibullying, First Aid, Health and Safety, Safer Recruitment, Sex & Relationships, Special Educational Needs and Disabilities, and Complaints policies Reference may also be made to the school's Designated Safeguarding Lead Job Description